OpenZeppelin/ethernaut/client/scripts/docs/supersede_level.md

 The script contains a commented function `printEditedStorageSlots(oldAddress, newAddress)` that can be uncommented to prompt in the terminal all storage slots edited after the process.

+Ethernaut contract will be halt during the operation, any call to  `createLevelInstance(Level _level)` or  `submitLevelInstance(address payable _instance)` will revet with `"Contract locked due maintenance operations"` string.

 ### **Test in local fork**

 - Set ethernaut owner as main account in the hardhat local node by adding following configuration to [`hardhat.config.js`](https://github.com/OpenZeppelin/ethernaut/blob/master/contracts/hardhat.config.js)